DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

    int x = p[99] + 2;

-Even with all compiler warnings enabled, most compilers will emit anything at all.
+Even with all compiler warnings enabled, most compilers will emit nothing at all.
 No compiler will inform you that we just accessed a piece of memory 98 ``ints`` past the one you own.
 Whatever is stored there, we then added 2 to it